 - Variation in colour within the lesion.

-See also separate article Congenital Pigmented Naevus.
 Very large congenital naevi are known as giant naevi.
-Patients with large congenital naevi have a risk of up to 10% of developing malignant melanoma, often by age 10 years.
+Patients with large congenital naevi have an increased risk of developing malignant melanoma, often by age 10 years.
 These appear either within the lesion or as CNS melanoma.
 Treatment is either excision or close monitoring.
 Laser treatment is also available.

 Spitz naevi usually affect the face or limbs of young children.
 They initially grow rapidly but may then remain static for years.
 They often disappear spontaneously after a period of time.